TristanBeucher/tristanbeucher.github.io/_posts/2025-11-27-Estimating-Regime-Switching-Models-for-Electricity-Prices.md

 ![ACF](images/regime switching model estimation/acf prices.png)

 To estimate our regime-switching model, we want to remove this seasonality and work with a deseasonalised series.
-Following the classical decomposition inspired by the methodology of Lucia & Schwarz (2002), we express the (log) spot price as:
+Following a classical decomposition, we express the (log) spot price as:

 $$
 \log(\text{Price}_t) = S_t + X_t